hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/02-restrict-aws-iam-v1/assignment.md

 All 3 fail test cases expect the main rule to return `false`.
 Of course, we've also included a pass test case and a corresponding mock file that does include the desired attribute with an allowed value.
 The pass test case expects the main rule to return `true`.

-The mock files are simplified versions of mocks generated from plans of Terraform Cloud runs done against Terraform code that used the AWS provider to create an AWS IAM access key.
+The mock files are simplified versions of mocks generated from plans of HCP Terraform runs done against Terraform code that used the AWS provider to create an AWS IAM access key.

 Test the First Version
 ===